Pink Panther and Pals

 Pink Panther and Pals is an American animated television series and a modern adaptation of the classic DePatie-Freleng Pink Panther shorts from the 1960s.
-The program was produced for Boomerang by Desert Panther Production and Rubicon Studios in association with The Mirisch Company and MGM Television.
-It premiered on March 7, 2010.
+The series was produced by Desert Panther Productions in association with Mirisch-Geoffrey-DePatie-Freleng and MGM Television.
+It premiered on Cartoon Network on March 7, 2010 and later moved to Boomerang on August 12, 2010.
+26 episodes were produced.

 Like the classic cartoon show, the program is composed of two seven-minute Pink Panther shorts and a seven-minute Ant and the Aardvark short in between, retaining the main characters in both shorts though with some changes.

 Show premise

 The Pink Panther

 The Pink Panther shorts are reminiscent of the classic DePatie-Freleng shorts from the 1960s and the 1970s, from art direction, silent acting, musical scoring, and story lines.
-The Pink Panther remains silent throughout the show, and appears as a teenager.
+The Pink Panther remains silent throughout the show and appears as a teenager.
 The Little Man was renamed "Big Nose" for this series, being voiced by Alex Nussbaum.
-Pink Panther's horse and Big Nose's lovable canine companion were reintroduced as well.
+Pink Panther's horse and Big Nose's canine companion were reintroduced as well.

 The Ant and the Aardvark

 The Ant and the Aardvark is based on the classic DePatie-Freleng shorts.
-In this version, the Aardvark's Jewish sense of humor and Jackie Mason-esque voice (portrayed by Eddie Garvar and occasionally John Over) from his classic counterpart remains; a new, younger ant (voiced by Kel Mitchell) has replaced the Dean Martin-esque "Charlie" from the original shorts.
-The series now takes place in a jungle, and new characters are introduced in the series.
+In this version, the Aardvark's Jewish sense of humor and Jackie Mason-esque voice (portrayed by Eddie Garvar and occasionally John Over) from his classic counterpart remains, a new, younger ant (voiced by Kel Mitchell) has replaced the Dean Martin-esque "Charlie" from the original shorts.
+The series now takes place in a jungle and new characters were introduced in the series.